Statistics and facts on global climate change

 by Isabel Wagner

-reached around eight billion U.S. dollars, making it the country’s most costly drought in history.
+reached around 20 billion U.S. dollars, making it the country’s most costly drought in history.

-Between November 26 and December 7 2012, Doha hosted the 18th session of the United Nations' Framework Conference on Climate Change.
+In November 2013, Warsaw hosted the 19th session of the Conference of the Parties to the United Nations' Framework Conference on Climate Change.
 The objective of the annual conference is to tackle climate change, stabilize greenhouse gas concentrations in the atmosphere, and to reach a post-Kyoto Protocol agreement.
 The Kyoto Protocol was initially adopted in 1997, when global energy-related CO2 emissions

 stood at around 24.4 billion metric tons.
-Today, this figure is significantly higher: about 34.7 billion metric tons of carbon dioxide was emitted worldwide
+In 2012, this figure was significantly higher: about 34.5 billion metric tons of carbon dioxide was emitted worldwide.
+China

 is currently the largest producer of CO2 emissions.